wp-plugins/wordpresms/README.txt

 * Switzerland
 * Austria

+This project is still in Beta phase.
+All feedback, recommendations and ideas should be fed back to [feedback@wordpresms.com](mailto:feedback@wordpresms.com "WordpreSMS Feedback")

 == Installation ==

 1. Upload `wordpreSMS.php` to the `/wp-content/plugins/wordpreSMS` directory
-1. Get an account on [www.wordpresms.com](ttp://www.wordpresms.com "WordpreSMS")
+1. Get an account on [www.wordpresms.com](http://www.wordpresms.com "WordpreSMS")
 1. Use the activation token you get on [www.wordpresms.com](ttp://www.wordpresms.com "WordpreSMS") in the plugin settings to activate the plugin.

 == Frequently Asked Questions ==